OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### Runtime Memory Analysis

-Using r2frida you can analyze and inspect the app's memory while it's running and without needing to dump it.
+Using r2frida you can analyze and inspect the app's memory while running and without needing to dump it.
+For example, you may run the previous search commands from r2frida and search the memory for a string, hexadecimal values, etc. When doing so, remember to prepend the search command (and any other r2frida specific commands) with a backslash `\` after starting the session with `r2 frida://usb//<name_of_your_app>`.

+For more information, options and approaches, please refer to section "[In-Memory Search](0x06c-Reverse-Engineering-and-Tampering.md#in-memory-search "In-Memory Search")" in the chapter "Tampering and Reverse Engineering on iOS".

 ### References